-1. Write the word genius in the middle of the board.
+1 Write the word genius in the middle of the board.
 Ask students to call out the names of all the people that this word brings to mind.

 Next, ask them why each person is considered to be a genius.
 Ask which person students would consider to be the greatest genius of all time.
 If they disagree, they should try to convince each other and come up with one name only.
-Then, give them copies of Einstein's life worksheet to see if their choice coincides with the person in the activity.
+Then give them copies of the Einstein's life worksheets to see if their choice coincides with the person in the activity.

-2. Ask students what they know about Albert Einstein.
+2 Ask students what they know about Albert Einstein.
 Write all they know (or think they know) on the board.

-3. Then, get students to read the 12 facts.
-They should tick the facts they knew already, put a cross next to things they didn't know and put an exclamation mark next to facts that surprise them.
+3 Then have students read the 12 facts.
+They should check the facts they knew already, put a cross next to things they didn't know, and put an exclamation mark next to facts that surprise them.

-4. When they have finished, go through the language in the Phrasebook with the class.
-Then, get students to practise the language as they compare the Einstein facts that they found interesting and surprising in small groups.
+4 When they have finished, go through the language in the Phrasebook with the class.
+Then have students practice the language as they compare the Einstein facts that they found interesting and surprising in small groups.